chriskrycho/chriskrycho/README.md

 [home]: https://v5.chriskrycho.com

-I am currently working on new material and revisions to [_The Rust Programming Language_ book][book], including a new chapter on async programming in Rust.
+I recently conttibuted new materials and a major revision to [_The Rust Programming Language_ book][book], including a new chapter on async programming in Rust and updates for the Rust 2024 Edition.
 Over the past half decade, I delivered top-notch [TypeScript][ts] support for [LinkedIn][li], including a spec for [Semantic Versioning for TypeScript Types][semver], and drove the [Ember][ember] TypeScript roadmap and significant parts of Ember’s framework roadmap.

 Previously, I cohosted and produced [_Winning Slowly_][ws], a podcast about technology, religion, ethics and art; and created [_New Rustacean_][nr], a podcast which taught tens of thousands of people [the Rust programming language][rust].